Fontbane/pokeruby493/README.md

 * The Oval Stone was added too as Happiny requires it to evolve into Chansey.

-* New evolution methods have been implemented to account for the evolutions of certain pokémon like Combee, Happiny, Aipom, Sneasel, Gligar, Nosepass, Magneton, etc.
+* New evolution methods have been implemented to account for the evolutions of certain pokémon like Combee, Happiny, Aipom, Sneasel, Gligar, Nosepass, Magneton, Mantyke, etc.

 * Poisoning in the overworld works just like it does in the Gen. 4 Games.